Best way to explore Delhi in 3 days

 Of special note is a rust-resistant iron pillar from 4th century AD (Chandragupta-II’s time) that stands proud (7.21 mt) among all the ruins.
 It’s still a matter of debate as to whether the pillar originally belonged here or was brought here from Udayagiri (Madhya Pradesh) in the 11th century.

 But no debate on its magnificence.
 How come an iron pillar withstand the environment without rusting!
 It’s a matter of pride for India’s ancient ironsmiths.
 Scientists have only now deciphered the truth behind the legend of the iron pillar.
-To read all the facts about the great pillar: click here.
+To read all the facts about the great pillar, check out: Mystery of Delhi’s Iron Pillar.

 Hauz Khas Village (HKV):